-- Reduce the usual demands on the person if they are not coping and create an unhurried and stress-free routine as far as you can. - Explain things slowly and carefully.
-Realise that the person may take longer to respond to you than when they were well. - Find ways to help them, without seeming to take charge.
+- Reduce the usual demands on the person if they are not coping and create an unhurried and stressfree routine as far as you can. - Explain things slowly and carefully.
+Aggression can often be due to an inability to appropriately communicate need.
+Remember that the person may take longer to respond to you than when they were well. - Find ways to help them, without seeming to take charge.
 For instance, break everyday tasks down into manageable steps and find ways of prompting the person. - You may feel irritated, but try not to comment or criticise if the person you are caring for gets uncharacteristically angry.
 A calm attitude on your part will help defuse any problems. - Try to avoid sudden sounds and movement, which may agitate the person. - Make sure you are in regular contact with your doctor sometimes aggression has a physical cause, such as urinary tract infection or constipation, which can be treated.